 3. First Impressions

-People are highly influenced by what they first encounter.
 People like to think they are objective and rational, but research shows that first encounters can override that objectivity.
 They’re primed by first experiences, first brand messages, first impressions, first sensory experiences…and the first things people say about a product.
 Graves says that if consumers pick up on a message, they will unconsciously seek evidence to support it.

 The Solution: Your first encounter with a customer is critical.
 Carefully choose the first words you say to a customer, the first price you quote them, your first brand message and the customer’s first experience when they enter your store.
 Prime them with information and experiences that will lead them to seek evidence that supports purchasing a product.